 - Ground transfer from Athens airport to Corinth via private coach

-- 19 overnights (including one spent on flight to Greece): seven in Ancient Corinth, three in Nauplio, one in Olympia, three on the island of Kephalonia, one in Delphi, and three in Athens, all in double/triple rooms with all private facilities in superior tourist class hotels
+- 20 overnights (including one spent on flight to Greece): seven in Ancient Corinth, three in Nauplio, one in Sparta, two in Monemvasia, three on the island of Kythera, and four in Athens, all in double/triple rooms with all private facilities in superior tourist class hotels

-- 7 dinners (including on the flights; so 13 dinners are not included.)
+- 5 dinners (including 2 on flights; so 15 dinners are not included)

 - Olive oil factory visit near Ancient Corinth, including tastings